 Craving 'me time'?
 Why spending some time alone can be beneficial for your mental health

 Welcome to my blog page of 2023.
-Throughout this year we'll focus on emotional issues that affect most of us from time time and see how counselling therapy can help.
+Throughout this year we'll focus on emotional issues that affect most of us from time to time - and see how counselling therapy can help.

 We all recognise that positive social interactions boost our wellbeing.
 Meeting with friends can be a real tonic.
 But what about spending time alone?
 What are the gains?